trac41799/DRF-ECCT/README.md

 transformer,” in Procs Int.
 Conf.
 Green Human Inf.
 Tech.
 (ICGHIT), Feb.
 2024, pp. 18-23.

 The full paper can be read by accessing [this file](DRF-ECCT/paper/ICGHIT2024_Proceeding_CI5_NgDangTrac.pdf).

 This article was awarded best paper by the committee of the ICGHIT2024 Conference.
+Proof of the best paper award:

 [Certification of Best paper award](DRF-ECCT/paper/BestPaper_DRF-ECCT.pdf)